bigbluebutton/bigbluebutton-room-media-connector/appliance-application/README.md

 - You have to adjust the `control_server.ws` setting to point to the location of the pairing server.
 - Next `room.name` should be set to the name of the room that should be shown during the pairing process.
+- You can also set `preferred_pin_screen` to the name of the screen that should be used to display the pairing pin.
+If the screen it not found, it uses the first screen it finds.
 - Lastly you need to define the layouts, a few examples are provided in `room.layouts`.
 The key of the layouts property `screen` is the name of the screen name provided by the operating system.